ResidentMario/missingno/README.md

 [dendrogram]: http://i.imgur.com/6ZBC4af.png

+The dendrogram uses a [hierarchical clustering algorithm](http://docs.scipy.org/doc/scipy/reference/cluster.hierarchy.html) (courtesy of `scipy`) to bin variables against one another by their nullity correlation (measured in terms of binary distance).
+At each step of the tree the variables are split up based on which combination minimizes the distance of the remaining clusters.
+The more monotone the set of variables, the closer their total distance is to zero, and the closer their average distance (the y-axis) is to zero.

 ## Sorting and filtering

 `missingno` also provides utility functions for filtering records in your dataset based on completion.
-These are useful in particular for filtering through and drilling down into particularly large datasets whose data missingness issues might otherwise be very hard to visualize or understand.
+These are useful in particular for filtering through and drilling down into particularly large datasets whose data nullity issues might otherwise be very hard to visualize or understand.

 Let's first apply a `nullity_filter()` to the data.
 The `filter` parameter controls which result set we